OfficeDev/VBA-content/VBA/Office-Shared-VBA/articles/how-autosave-impacts-addins-and-macros.md

 ---
-title: How AutoSave impacts add-ins and macros ms.prod: office ms.date: 07/19/2017
+title: How AutoSave impacts add-ins and macros ms.prod: office ms.date: 07/28/2017
 ---

 # How AutoSave impacts add-ins and macros

 Learn about how AutoSave works in Excel, PowerPoint, and Word and how it can impact add-ins or macros.
-For more about how AutoSave works in general, see ["What is AutoSave?"](https://support.office.com/en-US/article/What-is-AutoSave-6d6bd723-ebfd-4e40-b5f6-ae6e8088f7a5).
+For more about how AutoSave works in general, see ["What is AutoSave?"][AutoSaveArticle].

 ## Overview of AutoSave